AlainLich/COVID-Data/README-Bug-X-EuRDF.md

-# Resolution of EU Site related bug
+# Resolution of EU Site SPARQL related bug

+This was found around early April 2021, it may have occurred a few days before.
+This notice is kept for documentation purposes.

 ## Error message